CARS

 The rule's path — by the record.

-Every date and citation below comes from the official rulemaking record.
+Dates below come from the official rulemaking record and TxDMV's own communications.
 Sources are linked in Documents.

-Guidance by bulletin.
-TxDMV begins tightening accepted ID through communications to counties — before any formal rule.
+The agency acts by bulletin.
+TxDMV issues a statewide Registration & Title Bulletin tightening accepted ID — moving on its own, before any formal rule.

 December 5, 2025